R-Bower/tsx-monorepo/README.md

 yarn install
 ```

-### Hot reloading
+### NextJS Development
 - Currently WIP.
-The current implementation spawns terminals that use `tsc` to watch each independent workspace and recompile on change.
-  - `Linux/MacOS`: to hot reload the `libs/react-*` workspaces, run `yarn react-dev-unix` at the root of this repo.
-  - `Windows`: WIP
+- run `yarn next-dev`.
+Executes `yarn run dev --parallel --stream` which does the following:
+  - starts `@rb/nextjs-template` in dev mode using `next dev`
+  - runs `@rb/react-primitives` and `@rb/react-components` in watch mode which triggers a recompile on change.

 ### Projects